 Before you hit publish to take your site live, make sure everything looks and works the way you intended.
 Preview your website and browse the layout, and remember to proofread it a couple times.

 You can even ask a trusted companion to look over things – the more eyes that can spot mistakes ahead of time, the better.

 09. Promote your services

-Once you’ve published your service website, whether its a wellness website or salon website, promote it so that people learn about your brand.
+Once you’ve published your service website, whether it's a wellness website, a hotel website, a salon website, or healthcare websites, promote it so that people learn about your brand.
 A great way to get started is by spreading the word on social media.